 Polycystic Ovarian Syndrome is a hormonal disorder found in women, which is caused by small cysts formed on the ovaries.
 It cannot be cured, only treated.
 In the United States, there are almost 200,000 cases of PCOS each year; it is an issue that is very common but not talked about enough.

 While it is still a mystery as to what causes PCOS, one belief is that it is a genetic disorder; a mother with PCOS is more likely to pass it on to her daughters.

-While some people can have PCOS without realizing it at all, often times, there are many symptoms.
+While some people can have PCOS without realizing it at all, oftentimes, there are many symptoms.
 Contrary to the name of the disorder as well as the belief, not every woman with PCOS has cystic ovaries.
-However, some of the most-common side effects are high levels of testosterone, hirsutism (excessive body hair), increased acne, weight gain, irregular menstrual cycles, higher risk of heart disease and diabetes (the latter being a result of insulin resistance that is caused by PCOS), and last but not least, the main issue, infertility.
+However, some of the most common side effects are high levels of testosterone, hirsutism (excessive body hair), increased acne, weight gain, irregular menstrual cycles, higher risk of heart disease and diabetes (the latter being a result of insulin resistance that is caused by PCOS), and last but not least, the main issue, infertility.

 There are a lot of things about PCOS that remain unknown, even to doctors, but it can be dangerous if not treated properly.
-It is important that women learn about PCOS, that they get tested for it, and if necessary, get treatment.
+It is vital that women learn about PCOS, that they get tested for it, and, if necessary, get treatment.
 Not only does it affect pregnancy, but it can lead to bigger things, such as an early death caused by high cholesterol or heart disease.

-It’s time that we start talking about PCOS and raise awareness on top of it; and more so, it is time that we stop making ignorant comments about what causes PCOS, and instead, start talking about how we can help women who have been diagnosed with it.
+It’s time that we start talking about PCOS and raise awareness on top of it, and more so, it is time that we stop making ignorant comments about what causes PCOS, and instead, start talking about how we can help women who have been diagnosed with it.